JakubDataLords/Laravel-Starter/README.md

     <h2>Installation</h2>
 <h3>Clone the Repository</h3>
     git clone https://github.com/+path...
-# or download the code to your desired path on your computer and go to directory of your downloaded file
+# or download the code to your desired path on your computer and go to directory of your downloaded file <br>

     cd Larvel-starter
 # Install composer